swarch-2f-rootly/2f/Prototype_3/Web Application Firewall/README.md

 ### 1. Artifact

-**Public Entry Point and Traffic Control Plane:**
-Components directly responsible for receiving, routing, and protecting HTTP/HTTPS flows:

-- **Reverse Proxy / API Gateway** (`rootly-apigateway` behind the current reverse proxy).
-- **Proposed WAF service** (`rootly-waf`) acting as the pre-gateway inspection layer.
-- **Supporting assets**: WAF rule sets, IP allow/deny lists, centralized metrics and logging pipelines used to trigger automated countermeasures.
+**Backend Entry Service:**
+The component whose availability is affected by the incoming traffic and whose behavior is measured under the DoS attack.

+- **API Gateway**, exposed through the existing reverse proxy as the single public entry point.
+- **Supporting backend services** that depend on the gateway to receive traffic.

 ### 2. Source